Blog by Tamarindo Family Photos

 1. Buy a solid underwater camera housing.

-Read reviews online and find something decent.
+Before beginning your underwater photos quest, read reviews online and find something decent.
 I use a Canon G10, which is an above-water camera, with an amazing housing that I got for about $250 new on Amazon.
 This case has lasted me over 5 years and I really don’t take very good care of it.
 Make sure to keep the weird plastic thing that comes with it – that’s the diffusor and it’s VERY IMPORTANT.

 2. Learn when to use flash